vikchupak/DevOps/Linux/Terminal/commandsAndText.md

 - `!history-num` - run history command

 _There is no `undo` in linux https://unix.stackexchange.com/questions/996/do-we-have-an-undo-in-linux_ \
-_There is no text selecting without a mouse in linux terminal._
+_There is no text selecting without a mouse in linux terminal.
+And so `Ctrl + Shift + C` not possible without a mouse._

 ### BOX select printed text